top of page

 WAVE START TIMES, CUT OFF TIME & TIMING CHIP POSITIONING

 WAVE START TIMES AND CUT OFF TIME - Please arrive at least 10 minutes before your start time.
-The first wave will leave at 7:00am and we will send off all groups by categories so you know who you are competing against.
-The cut off time (before the finish line is removed) is 5:00pm.
-Your start time is listed HERE.
+The first wave will leave at 6:00am.
+The cut off time (before the finish line is removed) is 2:00pm.

-EVENT NUMBER/CHIP POSITION – Warning - .For 2024 we have new tiny numbers.
+EVENT NUMBER/CHIP POSITION – Warning - .For 2026 we have new tiny numbers.
 Placing the number anywhere other than the front of your bike will equal disqualification from the event.
 There is a timing chip on the back of your event number - Please do not tie wrap the number to your seat post or any other tube.
 We must be able to see your number during the event.
-DO NOT BEND THE NUMBER IN AN MANNER.
+The timing chip on back of the number must be free standing/exposed so that the timing line can capture a read.
+It is highly recommended you also record your start/finish time as backup just in case your chip does not read.
+Be prepared to show proof of your final time and event route.
+We recommend using Strava.
+DO NOT BEND THE NUMBER/CHIP IN AN MANNER.

-FULLY SUPPORTED NEUTRAL - There is 1 full supported neutral support tent for the event.
-This tent will be staffed to help fill your water bottles (we do not provide water bottles, Gatorade scoop to mix with water, pickles, salty snacks, Coca-Cola and more.
+FULLY SUPPORTED NEUTRAL IS LOCATED AT MILE 19 - There is 1 full supported neutral support tent for the event.
+This tent will be staffed to help fill your water bottles (we do not provide water bottles, Gatorade scoop to mix with water, pickles, salty snacks, Coca-Cola and more. a first-aide kit is also available.
 There is also first aide at this tent and a Florida City Police Detail.
 The tent is located at Mile 21 for all groups, and Mile 46 for the 56mi/108mi groups.

 SMILE - VeloPista Photo will be out on course taking your pics.
 These photos are normally available the next day.
 We will send you an email.

-START/FINISH - This event will start and end at the Miami Brewing Company.
+START/FINISH - This event will start and end at the Milagros Farm.
 There will be an escort to the gravel roads.
 Once the group enters the road, the event will officially begin.

 LITTERING – Please do not litter our precious Everglades.
 What you carry in with you, you should also carry out